-Collectability of receivable is reviewed on an ongoing basis at an individual portfolio level.
-Individual debts that are known to be uncollectable are written off when identified.
-An impairment provision is recognized when there is objective evidence that the fund will not be able to collect the receivable.
-Financial difficulties of the debtor and default payments are considered objective evidence of impairment.
+Collectability of receivable is reviewed on an ongoing basis at an individual portfolio level, Individual debts that are known to be uncollectable are written off when identified.
+An impairment provision is recognized when there is objective evidence that the fund will not be able to collect the receivables.
+Financial difficulties of the debtor, default payments are considered as objective evidence of impairment.
 The amount of the impairment loss is the receivable carrying amount compared to the present value of estimated future cash flows, discounted at the original effective interest rate.

-2.2.9 Payable
+2.3.9 Payables

-Payables include liabilities and accrued expenses owing by the Fund which are unpaid as at the end of the reporting period.
+Payables include liabilities and accrued expenses owed by the Fund which are unpaid as at the end of the reporting period.